JolieMoh/MicroPuzzleGame/README.md

 ![Screenshot 2025-04-30 092013](https://github.com/user-attachments/assets/babcb09a-726f-4b8b-94ca-f97373b40fc6)

 # About
 The Pyxis is a First-Person Puzzle, Sci-Fi game developed by me.
 Produced by Griffith University.
+Currently, the game is just a micro experience of what's to come.

 # Story
 You wake up alone on an AI-maintained generation ship.
 With only a robotic companion as your guide, you must solve complex puzzles and make impossible decisions to ensure humanity’s survival.